fjossinet/RNArtist/README.md

 ### Using Maven

-From the project directory, type:
+From the projectPanel directory, type:

 ```
 mvn exec:exec